-The technology committee held one meeting during 2014.
 The technology committee operates under a written charter adopted by the Board, which is available in the "For Investors and Media-Corporate Governance" section of our website at www.t2biosystems.com.

 Audit Committee Report

 The information contained in this report shall not be deemed to be (1) "soliciting material," (2) "filed" with the SEC, (3) subject to Regulations 14A or 14C of the Exchange Act, or (4) subject to the liabilities of Section 18 of the Exchange Act.
 This report shall not be deemed incorporated by reference into any of our other filings under the Exchange Act or the Securities Act, except to the extent that we specifically incorporate it by reference into such filing.